foodsafetylab/PintoReyes-2024-SCRM/README.md

 To facilitate use of our model the SCRM-Lite was developed as an interactive webpage for users to explore the results of the scenarios described in our leafy green supply chain scenario.
 The code for the SCRM-Lite can be found here under the [SCRM-Lite](SCRM-Lite/) folder.

 Below you will find a description of (i) how to run the SCRM-Lite to visualize the results presented in the manuscript and (ii) how to run the base code for the SCRM model and reproduce the results described in the manuscript.
+For further instructions and how to launch these apps in R, please reference the EDITING [Shiny App Instructions file](Supplemental Materials/ in the

 ## Usage - SCRM Lite
 ### Setup